Torqeedo delivers 100,000th electric boat motor

-Torqeedo, the global leader in electric boat motors, has delivered its 100,000th electric boat motor, a Torqeedo Cruise 10.0 Tiller which will run the tender auxiliary boat of a 34 metre superyacht.
-The Spirit 111 yacht itself is powered by sails and a 100 kilowatt Torqeedo electric boat motor system.
+Torqeedo, the global leader in electric boat motors, has delivered its 100,000th electric boat motor, a Torqeedo Cruise 10.0 Tiller which will run the tender auxiliary boat of a 34 metre superyacht, The Spirit 111 from Spirit Yachts in the UK.

 We wrote about the beginnings of Torqeedo in one of our Plugboats Throwback Thursdays.
 It was started 15 years ago when Dr. Christopher Ballin, a manager at the Gardena garden tools manufacturer, purchased a German summer property on a lake that had banned fossil fuel motors.